Managing medicines: Medicines optimisation

 NICE has produced a guideline that looks at the evidence behind interventions that may facilitate medicines optimisation such as patient decision aids and communication systems.
 It describes medicines optimisation as the safe and effective use of medicines to enable the best possible outcomes.

-You should also be aware of the World Health Organisation's Medication Without Harm global initiative.
+You should also be aware of the World Health Organization's Medication Without Harm global initiative.
 This aims to reduce medication-related harm by improving practices and reducing medication errors.

 Page 2 of 13.
 NEXT PAGE ›